wdk-docs/vscode-docs/docs/devcontainers/create-dev-container.md

 ---
 Order: 11
 Area: devcontainers
-TOCTitle: Create a Dev Container
+title: Create a Dev Container
 PageTitle: Create a development container using Visual Studio Code Remote Development
-ContentId: bae55561-1032-40d4-b6a6-47054da96098
+id: bae55561-1032-40d4-b6a6-47054da96098
-MetaDescription: Create a development container using Visual Studio Code Remote Development
+description: Create a development container using Visual Studio Code Remote Development
 DateApproved: 7/6/2023
 ---

 # Create a Dev Container

 The **Visual Studio Code Dev Containers** extension lets you use a [Docker container](https://docker.com) as a full-featured development environment.
 It allows you to open any folder or repository inside a container and take advantage of Visual Studio Code's full feature set.
 A `devcontainer.json` file in your project tells VS Code how to access (or create) a **development container** with a well-defined tool and runtime stack.
 This container can be used to run an application or to provide separate tools, libraries, or runtimes needed for working with a codebase.